Learning Branching Heuristics for Propositional Model Counting: Background

 A \emph{truth assignment} for any formula $\phi$ is a mapping of its variables to $\{0, 1\}$ (\textbf{false}/\textbf{true}).
 Thus there are $2^n$ different truth assignments when $\phi$ has $n$ variables.
 A truth assignment $\pi$ satisfies a literal $\ell$ when $\ell$ is the variable $v$ and $\pi(v)=1$ or when $\ell = \lnot v$ and $\pi(v) = 0$.
 It satisfies a clause when at least one of its literals is satisfied.
 A CNF formula $\phi$ is satisfied when all of its clauses are satisfied under $\pi$ in which case we call $\pi$ a \emph{satisfying assignment} for $\phi$.

 The \#SAT problem for $\phi$ is to compute the number of satisfying assignments.
 If $\ell$ is a unit clause of $\phi$ then all of $\phi$'s satisfying assignments must make $\ell$ true.
 If another clause $c'= \lnot \ell \lor \ell'$ is in $\phi$, then every satisfying assignment must also make $\ell'$ true since $\lnot \ell \in c'$ must be false.
 This process of finding all literals whose truth value is forced by unit clauses is called \emph{Unit Propagation} (UP) and is used in all SAT and \#SAT solvers.
 Such solvers traverse the search tree by employing a branching heuristic.
-This heuristic selects an unforced literal and branches on it by setting it to, in turn, to \textbf{true} and \textbf{false}.
-When a literal $\ell$ is set to \textbf{true} the formula $\phi$ can be reduced by finding all forced literals using UP (this will include $\ell$ and its negation), removing all clauses containing a true literal, and finally removing all false literals from all clauses.
-The resulting formula is denoted by UP($\phi$, $\ell$).
+This heuristic selects an unforced variable and branches on it by setting it to \textbf{true} or \textbf{false}.
+When a literal $\ell$ is set to \textbf{true} the formula $\phi$ can be reduced by finding all forced literals using UP (this includes $\ell$), removing all clauses containing a true literal, and finally removing all false literals from all clauses.
+The resulting formula is denoted by $\textrm{UP}(\phi, \ell)$.

 Two sets of clauses are called \emph{disjoint} if they share no variables.
 A component $C\subset \mathcal{C} (\phi)$ is a subset of $\phi$'s clauses that is disjoint from its complement $\mathcal{C}(\phi) - C$.
 A formula $\phi$ can be efficiently broken up into a maximal number of disjoint components $C_1$, \ldots, $C_k$.
 Although most formulas initially consist of only one component, as variables are set by branching decisions and clauses are removed, the reduced formulas will often break up into multiple components.
 Components are important for improving the efficiency of \#SAT solving as each component can be solved separately and their counts multiplied: $\textrm{COUNT}(\phi) = \prod_{i=1}^{k} \textrm{COUNT}(C_i)$.
-In contrast, solving the formula as a monolith takes $2^{\Theta(n)}$ where $n$ is the number of variables in the input formula, and so not efficient for large $n$.
+In contrast, solving the formula as a monolith takes $2^{\Theta(n)}$ where $n$ is the number of variables in the input formula, and so is not efficient for large $n$.